Details of the latest micro:bit hardware revision

 Two key pieces of information to help understand the internals of the micro:bit are:

 The schematics, which shows the detailed component data and connectivity of the device.

 The reference design, which is a complete module design of a compatible micro:bit, and is designed to be a starting point for anyone interested in understanding the micro:bit or designing their own variant.

-The nRF51 application processor is where user programs run.
-A single, complete application including user code, runtime code and bluetooth stack is loaded and run directly from on chip flash memory.
+The nRF52 application processor is where user programs run.
+A single, complete application including user code, runtime code and Bluetooth stack is loaded and run directly from on-chip flash memory.
 All user accessible GPIO pins are provided by this processor.
-There is an onboard 2.4GHz radio engine used to provide Bluetooth capabilities via an off-chip aerial.
+There is an on-board 2.4GHz radio peripheral used to provide Bluetooth and custom radio capabilities via an off-chip aerial.

 Bluetooth Wireless Communication

 The on-board 2.4GHz antenna supports Bluetooth communications via the Nordic S113 SoftDevice, which provides a fully qualified Bluetooth low energy stack.
 This allows the micro:bit to communicate with a wide range of Bluetooth devices, including smartphones and tablets.

 |50 2MHz channels, only 40 used (0 to 39), 3 advertising channels (37,38,39)